Barbershop Websites: 20 Design Examples (2026)

 Named testimonials with experiential detail

 The site offers 24/7 online booking with email confirmation through MySalonOnline.
 Pricing is specific and honest, with each service showing cost and duration.
-The buzz cut listing explicitly excludes fades, which prevents mismatched expectations, and the most popular combo is highlighted to guide first-time visitors.
+The buzz cut listing explicitly excludes fades, which prevents mismatched expectations, and the most popular combo is flagged, which helps if you’ve never been.

-Limited page coverage (no blog, no FAQ) means the site depends heavily on the homepage to do all the work.
+Limited page coverage (no blog, no FAQ) means the site depends heavily on the homepage.

 Logan Parlor